engageintellect/wally/README.md

 ## Bitcoin Wallet Generator

 Wally is a simple Bitcoin wallet generator that generates a Bitcoin wallet address and private key.
-It is written in Python and uses the `bitcoin` library to generate the keys.
+It is written in Next.js and uses the [btc-wallet-generator](https://github.com/engageintellect/btc-wallet-generator) to generate the keys via an API endpoint.

 ## Getting Started